Aquatic-Labs/Umbra-Mod-Menu/README.md

 6. If everything was done properly, while the game is open just run `start.bat` as administrator and the Menu should automatically be injected into the game

 # Changelog:
+7/3/2020 v1.2.2
+- [ ] Menu now `checks for updates` on inject and whill tell you if its outdated
+- [ ] Added ability to disable keyboard navigation if `Backspace` or `Left Arrow` is pressed in the main menu
+- [ ] Improved Flight
+ - Can now press `X` to fly down
+ - No longer take fall damage while flight is enabled
+- [ ] Improved Roll Item
+ - Added Lunar and Boss items to loot pool
+ - No longer uses a depricated method
+- [ ] Refactored a few things

 6/26/2020 v1.2.1:
  - [ ] Added the ability to navigate the menu with a keyboard
  - [ ] Added the ability to drop items from your inventory